The Evolution of Java and the Developer Community with Heather VanCura

-RSVP by going to Eventbrite.
-We will need an accurate head count in order to know how much pizza to order.
-Since there may be a large turnout, please only RSVP if you're certain you'll be coming.
+We will need an accurate head count in order to know how much pizza to order for the event.

 Houston, TX 77002

-Park across the street in the parking garage on Elgin on the 7th floor, taking a parking receipt as you enter the parking garage.
+Park across the street in the parking garage on Elgin (ideally on the 3rd floor) in any spot marked PROS Reserved (but not PROS Priority Reserved), taking a parking receipt as you enter the parking garage.
 Parking is free after 7:00 PM, so you won't have to pay as you exit.
-Take the elevator to the 3rd floor of the parking garage and walk across the sky bridge.
-The HJUG meeting will be on the 2nd floor on the left just before you reach the elevator bank.
+Take the elevator to the 3rd floor of the parking garage (if needed) and walk across the sky bridge.
+The HJUG meeting will be on the 2nd floor on the right just before you reach the elevator bank.

 About our venue sponsor: PROSWe aren't your run-of-the-mill software company.
 We're true to our word.
 When we say your success is our number one priority, we mean it.
 We'll work side-by-side with you to deliver on every promise every time.
 At PROS, we don't just see ourselves building software.
 We see ourselves as building blocks in our customers' success stories.